 People with disabilities worldwide experience exclusion, discrimination and, in many contexts, struggle to realise their human rights.
 Communication is a fundamental human right, yet people with communication

-difficulties are under-recognised, misunderstood and chronically under-served, particularly
+difficulties and other hidden disabilities are under-recognised, misunderstood and chronically under-served, particularly

 in resource-limited settings.
-Communication difficulties can lead to an
+Hidden disabilities can lead to an

 increased risk of social exclusion and isolation, subjection to stigma and an